emilycheatham/p1_yoga_for_you/README.md

 #### Website Goal

     > - Interest and engage the user.
-    > - Provide them knoweldge of the yoga the studio offers
+    > - Provide them knowledge of the yoga the studio offers
-    > - Easy navigation to the relavent pages.
+    > - Easy navigation to the relevent pages.
     > - Provide ways to contact eg. phone, e-mail, address, socials

 ### About Us Page